Treasure123-school/school-web-treasure/replit.md

 ### Project Status (Latest Update: October 4, 2025)
 ✅ **Successfully Imported and Running** - The application has been freshly imported from GitHub and is fully operational in the Replit environment.

-#### Import Completion Notes (Fresh Setup - October 4, 2025)
+#### Fresh Import Setup Completed (October 4, 2025)
-- GitHub repository successfully cloned to Replit
+- ✅ GitHub repository successfully cloned to Replit
-- All npm dependencies installed and up-to-date
+- ✅ All npm dependencies installed and up-to-date (Node.js 20.x)
-- Database connected to Supabase PostgreSQL (existing configuration preserved)
+- ✅ PostgreSQL database provisioned via Replit (Neon-backed)
+- ✅ Database schema pushed successfully (all tables created)
+- ✅ Migration error handling improved (benign "already exists" errors handled gracefully)
-- Workflow "Start application" configured with webview output on port 5000
+- ✅ Workflow "Start application" configured with webview output on port 5000
-- Deployment configuration set up for autoscale deployment
+- ✅ Deployment configuration verified for autoscale deployment
-- Application server successfully started and tested
+- ✅ Application server successfully started and tested on port 5000
+- ✅ Frontend serving correctly with Vite HMR enabled
-- Homepage rendering correctly with school branding
+- ✅ Homepage rendering correctly with school branding
-- Database migrations applied automatically on startup
+- ✅ Database migrations applied automatically on startup with idempotent handling
+- ✅ Vite configured with `allowedHosts: true` for Replit proxy compatibility
+- ✅ Express server configured with `host: "0.0.0.0"` and `reusePort: true`

 #### Chapter One Implementation (October 4, 2025)
 - Updated all authentication error messages to match THS Story Plan